Astigmatism: Axes of the principal meridians

 In with-the-rule astigmatism, the eye has too much "plus" cylinder in the horizontal axis relative to the vertical axis (i.e., the eye is too "steep" along the vertical meridian relative to the horizontal meridian).
 Vertical beams of light focus in front (anterior) to horizontal beams of light, in the eye.
 This problem may be corrected using spectacles which have a "minus" cylinder placed on this horizontal axis.
 The effect of this will be that when a vertical beam of light in the distance travels towards the eye, the "minus" cylinder (which is placed with its axis lying horizontally – meaning in line with the patient's horizontal meridian relative to the excessively steep vertical meridian) will cause this vertical beam of light to slightly "diverge", or "spread out vertically", before it reaches the eye.
-This compensates for the fact that the patient's eye converges light more powerfully in the vertical meridian than the horizontal meridian.
-Hopefully, after this, the eye will focus all light on the same location at the retina, and the patient's vision will be less blurred.
+This compensates for the fact that the patient's eye converges light more powerfully in the vertical meridian than the horizontal meridian, ideally allowing all light to be focused on the retina so that the patient's vision will be less blurred.

 In against-the-rule astigmatism, a plus cylinder is added in the horizontal axis (or a minus cylinder in the vertical axis).

 Axis is always recorded as an angle in degrees, between 0 and 180 degrees in a counter-clockwise direction.
 Both 0 and 180 degrees lie on a horizontal line at the level of the center of the pupil, and as seen by an observer, 0 lies on the right of both the eyes.

 Irregular astigmatism, which is often associated with prior ocular surgery or trauma, is also a common naturally occurring condition.
 The two steep hemimeridians of the cornea, 180° apart in regular astigmatism, may be separated by less than 180° in irregular astigmatism (called nonorthogonal irregular astigmatism); and/or the two steep hemimeridians may be asymmetrically steep—that is, one may be significantly steeper than the other (called asymmetric irregular astigmatism).
 Irregular astigmatism is quantified by a vector calculation called topographic disparity.